The Executive Chairman Starter Kit

 - Typical “Board package” (primary and backup materials)

-- Strategic workshops with your Board
+- Strategic workshops with your Board (ad-hoc, quarterly, or annually)

 - Board member “skip-levels” with individual senior team members, managers, and individual staff